StarRocks/starrocks/docs/en/table_design/indexes/indexes_overview.md

     6 rows in set (0.00 sec)
     ```

-##### How to design the sort key appropriately to form the Prefix index that can accelerate queries.
+##### How to design the sort key appropriately to form the Prefix index that can accelerate queries

 An analysis of queries and data in business scenarios helps choose appropriate sort key columns and arrange them in a proper order to form a Prefix index, which can significantly improve query performance.